nicatoris/ParticlesPlus/README.md

 ## New Particles

 There are currently 5 new particles:
--Glitz Particles
+- Glitz Particles
--Spirit Particles
+- Spirit Particles
--Raindrop Particles
+- Raindrop Particles
--Snowflake particles
+- Snowflake particles
--Dizzy particles
+- Dizzy particles

 More will be added in the future!